Huertz/interview/recursion/intro.md

 - Object traversal
 - We will see it with more complex data structures
 - It's sometimes a clean alternative to iteration

+# Why do I care?

+- You're used to function being pushed on the call stack and popped off when they are donde
+- When we write recursive functions, we keep pushing new functions onto the call stack!